Saturday, April 14, 2018

 Disheartened, Yayati said, ‘Give it to me; I will throw it in the river.’
 He threw the gemstone into the river and left with his Minister.

-Moral of the Story: For a successful stint, always join forces with people who are honest and loyal.
+Moral: For a successful stint, always join forces with people who are honest and loyal.

 Happy Reading!